nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a student: `edit student`

-If your student has changed their phone number, you may edit it, or any other student information with this command.
+If your student has changed their phone number, or any other student information, you may edit it with this command.

 **Command Format:**